Talmud for Secular Jews

 What is the Talmud?

-The adjudication of interpersonal disputes provides context for understanding the ancient agricultural and herding worlds, Jewish and gentile.
-It provides background that can help us understand Jewishness, and what it means to be Jewish today.
+The adjudication of interpersonal disputes provides context for understanding the ancient civilization, Jewish and gentile.
+It provides background that helps us understand the origins of man-made laws governing Jewish rituals which exist today, as well as providing guidelines for living meaningful lives.
+By studying Talmud, we develop the ability to dissect what it means to be Jewish today.

 Talmud popularizer, Adam Kirsch, has provided an important source for browsing typical topics and discussions.
 Click here to connect to his archive in Tablet.